 When you go to the doctor’s office, they will take a little of your blood and send it off for analysis.
 The results will come back anywhere from a couple of days to several weeks later.

 A stool test may be ordered to rule out infection.
+Learn more about stool testing.

 You might need a sigmoidoscopy to find out if you have ulcerative colitis.
 This is a common and routine procedure that takes between 15 and 20 minutes.
 Your doctor will use a sigmoidoscope to look at your rectal lining and lower large intestine, or colon.

 A sigmoidoscope is a long, flexible tube about a half-inch in diameter.
 It has a light and a small camera on the end of it.
-Your doctor inserts it into your rectum so he can look at parts of the large intestine.
+Your doctor inserts it into your rectum so they can look at parts of the large intestine.
 You may be given medicine to help you relax while they do it.

 Your doctor will be able to see your intestinal tissue immediately, detecting inflammation and bleeding, and may be able to tell if you have ulcerative colitis or another problem.